Kallangur

 Kallangur features high concentrations of group households, with a lower-than-average median household size

-Family households constitute 70.0% of all households, including 28.1% couples with children, 24.6% couples without children, and 16.0% single parent families.
-Non-family households comprise the remaining 30.0%, with lone person households at 25.8% and group households comprising 4.1%.
-The median household size is 2.5 people, smaller than the Greater Brisbane average of 2.6.
+Family households comprise 70.0% of all households, including 28.1% couples with children, 24.6% couples without children, and 16.0% single parent families.
+Non-family households account for the remaining 30.0%, with lone person households at 25.8% and group households comprising 4.1%.
+The median household size is 2.5 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households